Blue-and-Black Movement

-The Blue-and-Black Movement (Sinimusta Liike, SML) is a neo-fascist registered political party in Finland.
+The Blue-and-Black Movement (Sinimusta Liike, SML) is a Finnish neo-fascist political party.

-The party was born out of row over ethnonationalism in the Finns Party, which led into the Finns Party Youth disintegrating and representatives being expelled from the party.
+The party was born out of a row over ethnonationalism in the Finns Party, which led to the dissolution of the Finns Party Youth and the expulsion of representatives from the party.
 The party's name and colors have been inspired by the far-right Lapua Movement and Patriotic People's Movement.
 By April 2022, the party had received the 5,000 signatures needed to register as a political party.

-The Supreme Administrative Court of Finland (KHO) previously de-registered the Blue-and-Black Movement as a party on 23 April 2024, after the court found that the party program to be anti-democratic and disrespecting of human rights, and thus contrary to the Finnish Constitution and the European Union's charter on human rights.
+On 23 April 2024, the Supreme Administrative Court of Finland (KHO) annulled the Ministry of Justice's decision to register the Blue-and-Black Movement as a party.
+The court found that the movement had misled the authorities during registration and that its rules did not ensure adherence to democratic principles.
+The ruling referred to the Finnish Constitution and the European Convention on Human Rights.
 The party had modified its party program after registration, restoring objectionable content that had previously been removed.

-On 14 May 2024, the Blue-and-Black Movement re-applied for the party register, and recollected the necessary 5,000 signatures before May 2025, by which time they needed to gather the signatures.
+In May 2024, the Blue-and-Black Movement reapplied for registration as a political party and collected the required 5,000 signatures again before May 2025.
+The party was registered again on 28 May 2025.

 Ideology

-The Blue-and-Black Movement can be described as a neo-fascist party, the party defines itself also as radical and traditionalist.
+The Blue-and-Black Movement has been described as a neo-fascist party.
+It also defines itself as radical and traditionalist.
 According to the Helsingin Sanomat election compass, the party is left-wing and national conservative, which according to chairman Tuukka Kuru is accurate.

 According to historian Oula Silvennoinen, who is also known for his work on Finnish co-operation with the Nazis during World War Two, the party is ideologically neo-fascist.